samRiley04/PayCAT/documentation/documentation.md

 ### DELETE a single registered payslip

-This is called when the user
+This is called when the user clicks the delete button next to a paylsip entry in the sidebar.

+`DELETE /api/PDFData/<file name.pdf>`

+**Responses**

+- `204 NO CONTENT` if deleted successfully.
+- `404 NOT FOUND` if no file by that name was found
+- `415 UNSUPPORTED MEDIA TYPE` if not requesting a .pdf name.